 3 WEEKS IN IRELAND AND NORTHERN IRELAND ITINERARY

 These two destinations are amazing places to discover.
 Renting a car is a great idea to maximise your time.
-Although a small island, the difference in each city from accents to culture, it’s a rather memorable experience.
+Although a small island, the difference in each city, from accents to culture, is a rather memorable experience.

 Dublin and Southeast for 5 days